 The Tu-160 (NATO classification - Blackjack) is equipped with 4 NK-32 turbofan engines.
 Maximum speed - 2000 km/h.

-The first flight of the missile-carrying bomber took place in December 1981.
+The first flight of the bomber-missile carrier took place in December 1981.
 It was adopted into service in April 1987.
 Production of the Tu-160 continued until 1992, with a total of 36 aircraft produced.

-The Tu-160 is part of the Long-Range Aviation of the Russian Aerospace Forces for engaging the most important targets in remote military-geographical areas and the enemy's deep rear with nuclear and conventional weapons.
+The Tu-160 is part of the Long-Range Aviation of the Russian Aerospace Forces to destroy the most important targets in remote military-geographical areas and deep in the rear of the enemy with nuclear and conventional weapons.

 In 2025, the Tu-160 remains a key component of strategic bombers.
-The aircraft's speed, range, and payload capacity make it a formidable platform.
-The days of the Tu-160 are numbered, but it has not yet been decommissioned.
+The aircraft's speed, range and payload make it a formidable platform.
+The days of the Tu-160 are numbered, but it is not yet out of service.